smucclaw/l4-lp/README.md

       such an intermediate representation is highly interoperable with other downstream formalisms and tools, like Z3 and others that support Horn clauses.

+    In other words, our intermediate representation (namely Prolog) is very close to the L4's concrete syntax, and that can be directly executed by a wide variety of tools that are based on Horn clauses.
+    This keeps our transpilation pipeline extremely lean, with the whole parser and transpiler occupying under 300 lines of code.

 3. We transform nested function applications into predicative syntax, eg:
    ```